drakhart/ha-super-soco-custom/README.md

 ![Example][img-example]

 ## Disclaimers
 > This integration is based on Super Soco's API, so it needs a combination of official GSM/GPS module and active SIM contract that's currently working and sending data to Super Soco servers.
-If this is not your case then sadly there's little to no chance that this integration will working for you.
+If this is not your case then sadly there's little to no chance that this integration will work for you.
 To put it simple: if your mobile app is not working, this won't work either.

 > Please note that Super Soco does not allow more than one client at a time, so any open session in the official app will be closed each time entities are updated by this integration (same as if you'd log in from a new device).
+You can still log into the app between entity updates, and configure the update interval in the Configure section of this integration.

 > This integration is not officially a part of Super Soco or Vmoto.
 Additionally, this is NOT endorsed by Super Soco in any way.
 Super Soco is a trademark of Vmoto.

 ## Installation
-You can install this either using [HACS][hacs] or manually copying files:
+You can install this either using [HACS][hacs] (as a custom integration until this is merged into the default list) or manually copying files:

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 2. If you do not have a `custom_components` directory (folder) there, you need to create it.